Zaykos/JobBoard-REST/README.md

-# JobBoard Epitech project
+# JobBoard project

-This is an epitech project which the subject is creating a jobboard alike some existing platforms (Indeed etc).
+Creating a jobboard alike some existing platforms (Indeed etc).
 Using Javascript and his available frameworks is mandatory

 There is a backend part based on NodeJS/ExpressJS.